CasianovDenis/GameShop/README.md

 - Password from user account is hashed using SHA256.

-- In this application is connected Braintree payment gateway , when buy game.
+- In this application is connected Braintree payment gateway , for buy game.

 - In this project is connected SMTP protocol for send order when guest buy game.